West Sussex Teams Up to Fight Food Waste with Community Food Hubs

-UKHarvest is confident that the programme will make a significant impact.
-UKHarvest Partnership Manager Sarah Morison said, “We are thrilled to announce the expansion of this successful project with West Sussex County Council and our new partnership with Biffa.
-We believe that by sharing this rescued produce we can bring the community together to all tackle food waste.”
+Sarah Morison, UKHarvest Partnership Manager, said: “We believe that by sharing this rescued produce we can bring the community together to all tackle food waste.”

-Deborah Urquhart, West Sussex Cabinet Member for Environment and Climate Change, said: “Reducing food waste is central to our council plan, we are committed to rescuing surplus food across the county, and our extended partnership with UKHarvest and Biffa will help us achieve this goal.
+Deborah Urquhart, West Sussex Cabinet Member for Environment and Climate Change, added: “Reducing food waste is central to our council plan, and our extended partnership with UKHarvest and Biffa will help us achieve this goal.”

-For information on Community Food Hub locations and dates, click here.
+Find your nearest Community Food Hub and dates here.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.